mpdavis/python-jose/README.rst

 Thanks
 ------

-This library was originally based heavily on the work of the guys over at PyJWT_.
+This library was originally based heavily on the work of the folks over at PyJWT_.

 .. |Build Status| image:: https://travis-ci.org/mpdavis/python-jose.svg?branch=master
    :target: https://travis-ci.org/mpdavis/python-jose